Suvroneel/-Phynix-GenAI-Platform/README.md

 ## 🆕 Recent Updates

+### v2.2 - RAG Memory Engine + pgvector - April 2026
+Ashva now actually remembers you.
+Not just your last emotion, but real context from both your past conversations and diary entries.
+Built a unified RAG pipeline using pgvector on Supabase PostgreSQL with sentence-transformers (all-MiniLM-L6-v2) for semantic embeddings.
+Every chat message and diary entry gets embedded and stored in a vector store.
+When you return, Ashva retrieves the most semantically relevant memories across both sources and uses them to generate a genuinely personal welcome, powered by the LLM.
+The more you talk and write, the more Ashva actually knows you.
+Falls back to emotion-based greeting if no embeddings exist yet, and a generic welcome for brand new users.
+This is what "the more you talk to it, the more it becomes YOURS" actually means under the hood.

 ### v2.1.1 - Ashva Diaries (Mood Journal) - March 2026
 Replaced the static placeholder with a fully functional journaling feature.
 Users can write daily reflections, optionally attach an image, and view today's entries as timestamped cards.
 Entries are stored in Supabase PostgreSQL with images in a dedicated Supabase Storage bucket.
 Fresh slate every day at midnight IST.
 Built with privacy-first design — no mood tagging, no sentiment analysis, just open reflection.